Haltlose personality disorder: Childhood origins, and later role of family

 The age at which parents or professionals exhibited concern about psychopathy ranged; rarely even at a preschool age.
 Haltlose children confusingly tend to appear very strong-willed and ambitious, it is only as they age and the lack of perseverance becomes manifest that caretakers become puzzled by their "naughtiness" as it contradicts what had earlier appeared.
-This arises principally due to their rigid demands for short-term wishes being mistakenly interpreted as having a fixed purpose and persistence.Some patients later shown to be Haltlose, had shown neuropathic traits in childhood such as bedwetting and stuttering.
+This arises principally due to their rigid demands for short-term wishes being mistakenly interpreted as having a fixed purpose and persistence.
+Some patients later shown to be Haltlose, had shown neuropathic traits in childhood such as bedwetting and stuttering.
 They were also more likely to run away from their home, begin drinking before the socially acceptable age, and were afraid of punishment.
 Although struggling to make friends in young childhood, they find it easier as they age.

 Kraepelin contended the disorder was "based on a biological predisposition" but also affected by factors such as childrearing practises, social position and state of the parental home.
 His analysis showed that 49% of diagnosed Haltlose had obvious parental issues such as alcoholism or personality disorders.
 A 1944 study of children produced by incest by Dr. Alfred Aschenbrenner found a high rate of Haltlose personality disorder, which he suggested might be explained as inherited from overly suggestive mothers.
 It is possible, although difficult, to diagnose from the age of five and presents one of the stronger psychiatric difficulties if present at such young age.
 It may be possible to prevent social failure "through welfare measures" akin to early intervention.
 Italian courts stressed mimicry of positive role models as a means to combat Haltlose youth who had fallen afoul of the law.

 Schooling

 Haltlose can cause educational difficulties, and if parents do not understand the peculiarities of their Haltlose child, they may try to through good intentions to force the child into an educational regimen inappropriate for them, which then creates a feeling of isolation in the child which grows into a rebellious tendencies, "which turns out to be disastrous for further development".
 Students with Haltlose personalities may prefer the arts over the sciences, since the former does not require a consistent sense of truth and entails less disciplined study.
 Given their inability to anchor a self-schema and tendency to play-act roles, the theatre and film have great attraction and influence over them.

-With proper leadership and controls from teachers, they are able to become "model pupils" in terms of behavior, although Schneider opined that it was worthless to educate an inability to learn from mistakes prevented actual education, and bemoaned that the late onset of anti-social behaviors kept the Haltlose in school when they might otherwise be removed.
+With proper leadership and controls from teachers, they are able to become "model pupils" in terms of behavior, although Schneider opined that it was worthless to educate and inability to learn from mistakes prevented actual education, and bemoaned that the late onset of anti-social behaviors kept the Haltlose in school when they might otherwise be removed.
 Walter Moos believed that Haltlose personality disorder and hyperthymia had shown itself to be contagious in rare cases, wherein classmates developed the same disorder from interaction with patients.
 Homburger argued for removing a Haltlose child from their family of origin as soon as the disorder was confirmed, to resettle in a rural educational centre.